 Inclusive and equitable quality education

-These measures are our contribution to Sustainable Development Goal 4 of the United Nations Agenda 2030.
+Our measures support the fourth goal of the United Nations Agenda 2030.

 Barbara Costanzo, Vice President for Group Social Engagement